sleepy-coder-101/Travel_Website/README.md

 # Travel_Website
-A travelling website design using HTML, CSS and Javascript
+A travelling website designed using HTML, CSS and Javascript